Barry now notices the two inspectors are identical, flat caps and epaulets. One of them leans forward and takes a ticket out of Barry’s top pocket.

 The two inspectors glide off down the corridor and the woman follows.

-Barry turns around and sees that he’s not alone.
-In the corner, a man, about 50, balding, pencil mustache, in a tweed jacket and knee pants.
+When Barry turns around, he sees that he’s not alone.
+Sitting in the corner, a man, about 50, balding, pencil mustache, in a tweed jacket and knee-breeches.

 “A sofa man I said to myself.
 It takes one to know one.
 It’s your chin.
 You, sir, have a sofa-man’s chin.
 And these seats!
 Quite off the comfort scale, wouldn’t you say?”